MasamiY0shida/Motion-Planning-Code/CodeInstructions.md

 - **Debugging**: Use `ROS_INFO`, `ROS_WARN`, and `ROS_ERROR` for debugging output.
 - **Metrics Analysis**: After running simulations, review the printed metrics to analyze performance and discrepancies.

-## Support

-If you encounter issues or have questions, please open an issue on the GitHub repository or contact the maintainer.

----

 By following this guide, you should be able to run and test various scenarios in the motion planning simulation.
 Adjust the parameters as needed to explore different configurations and action sequences.